International Human Rights Law - Master Programme

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose, and two letters of recommendation when you apply to this programme.
-For instructions about these programme-specific documents, please see the Faculty of Law webpage.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent) and two letters of recommendation when you apply to this programme.
+See the Faculty of Law's website for further instructions.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.